davidfrantz/force/docs/source/components/higher-level/index.rst

 The FORCE Higher Level Processing System (HLPS) provides functionality for Higher Level Processing.

-HLPS consists of one executable only, i.e. :ref:`higher`.
+HLPS consists of one executable only, i.e. :ref:`higher-level`.
 Multiple submodules are available (see table below), which either process ARD or feature datasets, both in datacube format.